 This sub-mode is currently restricted to observations using only core stations; stations outside the core do not use the same clock and are not fully phased-up to the core stations.

-2) The Incoherent Stokes (IS) sub-mode produces an incoherent combination of the various station beams by summing the powers after correction for only the geometrical delay.
+The total number of simultaneous tied-array beams that can be formed is a function of the number of stations and number of subbands used: If using the 12 HBA sub-stations of the superterp and the full bandwidth of 488 subbands, up to 219 tied-array beams can be formed.
+This number reduces in proportion to the number of additional stations for the same bandwidth.
+If the bandwidth is reduced, the number of tied-array beams can be increased in proportion.2) The Incoherent Stokes (IS) sub-mode produces an incoherent combination of the various station beams by summing the powers after correction for only the geometrical delay.
 This produces beams with the same field-of-view as a station beam, but results in a decrease in sensitivity compared with a coherently-added tied-array beam.

 One such incoherent array beam can be formed for each of the specified station beams - i.e., if all the stations being summed split their recorded bandwidth across say 8 pointing directions, then 8 incoherent array beams can be formed from these.

 All LOFAR stations, including the international stations, can be summed in this sub-mode.

 3) The Fly’s Eye (FE) sub-mode records the individual station beams (one or more per station) without summing.
 This is useful for diagnostic comparisons of the stations and other applications where station data need to remain separate.
 In combination with the Complex Voltage sub-mode, Fly’s Eye can be used to record the separate station voltages as input for oﬄine processing, but be aware that the data volumes for this are large and so the number of stations which can be included in such an observation is limited.

 Polarizations (CS/FE), Polarizations (IS):

 For the different modes explained above, polarizations can be selected: